-Steven Hatch
+Steve Hatch

-Steven is a Director of the Company and a member of the Audit and Risk Management Committee, the Remuneration and Human Resources Committee, and the Nomination and Corporate Governance Committee.
+Steve is a Director of the Company and a member of the Audit and Risk Management Committee, the Remuneration and Human Resources Committee, and the Nomination and Corporate Governance Committee.
 He joined the Company in September 2013.

-Steven has more than 10 years' experience in the management of and consulting to a large number of companies across employment services, talent management and training.
+Steve has more than 10 years experience in the management of and consulting to a large number of companies across Employment Services, Talent Management and Training.

-Steven was a founder of the J2S Group a leading training and talent management company.
+Steve was a founder of the J2S Group a leading training and talent management company.
 Throughout his tenure at J2S, Steve took over a number of distressed businesses and restructured them to form the basis of the J2S Group.
 J2S was contracted by the federal government to design and deliver a program for recruitment and employment services companies on the benefits of employing mature aged workers.
 This program was delivered in association with the RCSA (Australia's Recruitment Body) to their member organisations.
 J2S was later awarded a further contract under the Wise Workforce program to promote mature aged employment to employers.

-Steven has been involved in managing a large number of business restructurings, the most recent being a large international hospitality training and recruitment company under severe financial pressure.
-Steven was at the forefront of the restructure, splitting the business into four parts and brokered the sale of each.
+Steve has been involved in managing a large number of business restructurings, the most recent being a large international hospitality training and recruitment company under severe financial pressure.
+Steve was at the forefront of the restructure, splitting the business into four parts and brokered the sale of each.